SuLabUCSD/Calcium_imaging_scripts/README.md

 5. Once run, the algorithm will extract all the imaging files.
 A raw fluorescence image and heatmap for each fly will appear for the selection of background region.
 Click on a dark region in the antennal edge in the raw fluorescence image to select the background region.

-6. Output:
+6. Output: Excel files and mat file
-1. Excel files: background fluorescence over time, raw fluorescence over time, ΔF over time, and ΔF/F over time.
+- background fluorescence over time, raw fluorescence over time, ΔF over time, and ΔF/F over time.
 * ΔF/F is background-subtracted and smoothed using a sliding window (length: 5, overlap: 4).
 * For ΔF/F, peak responses are also quantified and exported.

-2. Mat file